kubernetes/website/content/en/blog/_posts/2022-08-29-csi-inline-volumes-ga.md

 Special consideration should be given to which CSI drivers may be used as inline volumes. `volumeAttributes` are typically controlled through the `StorageClass`, and may contain attributes that should remain restricted to the cluster administrator.
 Allowing a CSI driver to be used for inline ephmeral volumes means that any user with permission to create pods may also provide `volumeAttributes` to the driver through a pod spec.

-Cluster administrators may choose to remove `Ephemeral` from `volumeLifecycleModes` in the CSIDriver spec to prevent the driver from being used as an inline ephemeral volume, or use an [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to restrict how the driver is used.
+Cluster administrators may choose to omit (or remove) `Ephemeral` from `volumeLifecycleModes` in the CSIDriver spec to prevent the driver from being used as an inline ephemeral volume, or use an [admission webhook](/docs/reference/access-authn-authz/extensible-admission-controllers/) to restrict how the driver is used.

 ## References